gravitational/careers/challenges/cloud/sre.md

 ### Automation

-* Ability to build the server in a Docker container
+* Write a Dockerfile to build an image for the server
 * Ability to run the server

 ## Level 2